Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling: Introduction

 \section{Introduction}

 Conversational agents have reached remarkable advancements with the advent of large language models (LLMs).
-Despite their impressive capabilities, these models frequently suffer from the issue of hallucinations, where they generate information that is incorrect or not grounded in reality~\cite{nlg-hal, llm-hal}.
-Moreover, users often tend to over-rely on LLM-based AI agents, accepting the AI's suggestions even when they are erroneous~\cite{ai-overreliance, trust-reliance-ai}.
-In the context of task-oriented conversations, such overreliance can lead to incorrect or incomplete task execution, thereby undermining the system's reliability.
-This work explores accountability modeling to prevent overreliance on task-oriented conversational AI.
+However, they are prone to hallucinations, generating information that is incorrect or not grounded in reality~\cite{nlg-hal, llm-hal}.
+At the same time, users often tend to over-rely on LLM-based AI agents, accepting AI suggestions even when they are erroneous~\cite{ai-overreliance, trust-reliance-ai}.
+In task-oriented conversations, such overreliance causes incorrect or incomplete task execution, undermining the system's reliability.
+To address this issue, we employ accountability modeling, where accountability refers to the model's ability to explain or justify its actions~\cite{accountability, account-ai}.
+Accountability modeling of task-oriented dialogue systems enables the identification and resolution of errors or unintended consequences, thereby alleviating user overreliance.

 Task-oriented dialogue systems (TODS) are designed to assist users in completing a task or goal through conversations.
 Dialogue state tracking (DST) is a crucial component of TODS that accounts for understanding the user intentions and keeping track of the dialogue state.
-The dialogue state contains the intents communicated by the user and is generally represented as a set of slot-value pairs~\cite{multiwoz, snips}.
-The task of DST is to predict the dialogue state ($B_t$) after each user turn.

-DST was initially solved as a standalone task using a slot-filling approach~\cite{trade, som-dst, trippy}.
-With the advancements in large language models (LLMs), researchers started adopting fully generative approaches to solve DST~\cite{simpletod, pptod, llm-dst}.
-Recently, prompt-based zero and few-shot DST have also been explored for DST~\cite{ic-dst, tods-llm, autotod}.
-These LLM-based generative methods have helped to achieve state-of-the-art DST performance in terms of joint goal accuracy.
+The dialogue state contains the intents communicated by the user and is generally represented as a set of slot-value pairs.
+The DST task is to predict the dialogue state after each user turn, as shown in Fig.~\ref{fig:acc_motivation}.
+It can also be seen as a function or API call in end-to-end TODS~\cite{fnctod, autotod}.
+There are three types of error associated with DST output: \begin{itemize} \item {\bf False Positives}: Predicted slots that were not mentioned in the dialogue so far. \item {\bf False Negatives}: Slots that were mentioned in the dialogue but are missing from the predicted dialogue state. \item {\bf Value Errors}: The slot is relevant, but its value is wrong with respect to the dialogue context. \end{itemize} Task-oriented dialogues are highly sensitive to these errors, as even a single mistake can significantly alter the conversation's trajectory.
+LLM-based DST models generally predict the correct slot value for the relevant slots, making value errors a minor concern.
+However, false positive/negative errors occur more frequently and are critical to task success.
+For instance, in Fig.~\ref{fig:acc_motivation}, the model initially predicts \texttt{\{attraction-type: park\}} as the dialogue state, causing \texttt{attraction-area} to be a false negative slot for this prediction.
+As a result, the system may recommend parks that are not near or centre of the town, potentially leading the user to book an unsuitable option due to overreliance on the system.
+Such issues can degrade the user experience in real-world task-oriented conversations.